gayanhewa/typing-tales/README.md

 ## 📞 Support

-For support, please open an issue in the GitHub repository or contact us at support@typingtales.org
+For support, please open an issue in the [GitHub repository](https://github.com/gayanhewa/typing-tales) or contact us at gayanhewa@gmail.com

 ## 🔄 Updates